Do Sales Professionals Need a College Education?

 “Do you want people who can sell, or those who can spell?”

-Yikes!
-We’re on a crash course.
-According to SellingPower, “selling has become more complex by the day.”
-Who would argue?
-So how do we reconcile that assertion to the common theme in these messages, that for sales professionals, a college education matters little, if at all.
-The ideas aren’t diametrically opposed, but the arrows surely aren’t pointing in the same direction.
+I was surprised, because according to SellingPower, “selling has become more complex by the day.”
+So how does that assertion comport to the common theme in these messages – that for sales professionals, a college education matters little, if at all, for performing the work?
+While these ideas aren’t diametrically opposed, the arrows surely aren’t pointing in the same direction.

 Outside of the sales profession, opinions about the value of higher education are trending differently.
 “In the past five years, there’s been a 175% jump in the number of online job ads looking for dental lab technicians with a bachelor’s degree,” according to a news story that aired on NPR (Employers Increasingly Look for Bachelor’s Degrees, December 4th, 2012).
 I contacted the company that provided that statistic, Boston-based BurningGlass, but the company did not have data about the sales profession.
 Still, this is an odd phenomenon.
 For lab techs, why does a college degree have increasing importance, but it appears not to be valuable for professional salespeople?